 - Create engaging, simpler experiences for their customers.

 - Save time and money through efficiency and automation.

 - Free loan officers to better engage with customers.

-Without further ado, here’s the list of the 36 large lenders who grew in 2018.
+Without further ado, here’s the list of the 36 large lenders that grew in 2018.

 Data taken from the MBA 2019 and 2018 HMDA Residential Originations Databook.